libjpeg-turbo/buildscripts/README.md

-These scripts are used to build the "official" libjpeg-turbo binaries, which work on any Linux platform with GLIB 2.5 and later, as well as Windows XP and later and OS X 10.7 and later.
+These scripts are used to build the "official" libjpeg-turbo binaries, which work on any Linux platform with GLIB 2.5 and later, as well as Windows XP and later and OS X/macOS 10.7 and later.

 See **BUILDING.md** in the libjpeg-turbo source for basic build requirements.
 Additional build requirements for these scripts are listed below.